-Email marketing is on the precipice of exiting change right now.
+Email marketing is on the precipice of exciting change right now in 2015.
 This is a new-world order and many are going to sink or learn to swim again.
 To the uninitiated, email marketing might seem like a dying art thanks to the unrelenting explosion in social media.
 While it is true that social is a game changer, it is equally true that email-based marketing delivers in areas that its 140 character cousin cannot.

 For example – because email is almost always based on a previous indication that the customer might interested in a product or service, either by signing up to a newsletter or providing contact details – it’s able to target customers much more accurately than social channels might.

 So there is plenty of life left in email – a fact that is reinforced by the DMA’s National Client Email Report 2013, which predicted that email marketing spends were set to increase in 2013.
 The report also said that 90 per cent of businesses believed that email marketing was either ‘important’ or ‘very important’ to their marketing strategy.
 Future trends in email marketing

 However, the rules are changing and this is not the time for complacency.
 Consumers are demanding new heights of relevant, immaculately presented content – with the emphasis being placed on ‘relevant’.
 Strategies will need to remain as fluid and dynamic as the market that they operate in.
 Only the most responsive marketers are going to be able to take advantage of the quickly changing landscape.

 Here are a few trends and predictions for 2013 and beyond.

 HTML5 – Responsive design comes to email

 AHTML5 promises to revolutionise media rich content.
 The fifth revision of the standard introduces media elements such as <video>, <audio> and <canvas>, making it the most media friendly language yet.